 Kristine Øksendal was born in Flekkefjord in the South of Norway and was later raised at Nøtterøy, an island in the Oslo-fjord, Vestfold.
 Currently she is residing in Oslo.
 She has a bachelor's degree in Fine Art painting from Central Saint Martins College in London and a master’s degree from The Academy of Fine Arts in Oslo with Critical Art Theory and camera-based art as an area of specialization.
-In her practice she explores parallel issues within the history of modern theatre, dance and abstract painting: ideas of utopia, gender, individual freedom in relation to movement and concept as a starting point for gestures. Øksendal’s improvised expressive style is characteristic: exploring the possibility of a feminine and female subjectivity within the historical canon of abstract expressionism, with a keen interest in color.
-Central to the practice is a negotiation between pre-planned strategies and spur-of-the-moment ideas.
+In her practice she explores parallel issues within the history of modern theatre, dance and abstract painting: ideas of utopia, gender, individual freedom in relation to movement and concept as a starting point for gestures. Øksendal’s improvised expressive style is characteristic, exploring the possibility of a feminine and female subjectivity within the historical canon of abstract expressionism.
+Central to the practice is a negotiation between pre-planned strategies and spur-of-the-moment ideas, always with a keen interest in color.

 In the 2010s she has produced and presented a series projects researching gesture in relation to painting, subjectivity and gender, analyzing physical memory and how color affects the subconscious.
 Resulting in a series of solo exhibitions in addition to participation at collective exhibitions and screenings, juried and invited, in Norway and abroad.
 In addition to her artistic practice she has functioned as both independent curator and art consultant for public art assignments.

 Member of: NBK (Association of Norwegian Visual Artists), LNM (The Association of Norwegian Painters) and BONO (Norwegian Visual Artists Copyright Society).

 2007-2009: MA Fine Art, The National Academy of Fine Art, Oslo